 Car owners from Phoenix, AZ know that they can count on Auto Glass express to have their windshield replaced or repaired, no matter if it’s just a small chip or a full bulls-eye crack.

 All car owners are annoyed when someone is tailgating them.
 So you shouldn’t do it to someone else, because they don’t like it either.
 Following too closely the car in front of you is unsafe.
 But also it puts your windshield at risk to damage.
 Imagine, cruising down the motorway and you’re tailgating a car in front of you.
 The car in front can kick up some rocks or pebbles straight to your windshield and damage your windshield.
 That’s why it’s always useful to follow the two-second rule at least.
 You can of course leave a much greater distance between yourself and the car in front of you.
-This is a good practice not only to avoid windshield damage but also to avoid collision.
+This is a good practice not only to avoid windshield damage but also to avoid a collision.

-Trucks and trains
+Trucks and Trains

 It’s not uncommon that trains and trucks are surrounded by smaller (or mid-sized) rocks or pebbles.
 At high speed of trains or trucks, these rocks can easily become airborne.
 So if you see railway tracks, make sure that you stop your vehicle at the safe distance or that you don’t drive too close to the tracks.